-Rasheed gives her a false news of Tariq’s demise and while Laila settles down in her home with Rasheed’s wife, Mariam and bears him a child, Tariq comes back.
-Now it’s up to them to stand up against the abuses and conspiracies in order to unite.
+Rasheed gives her the false news of Tariq’s demise and while Laila settles down in her home with Rasheed’s wife, Mariam, and bears him a child, Tariq comes back.
+Now it’s up to them to stand up against the abuse and conspiracies in order to unite.

 “Of all the hardships a person had to face, none was more punishing than the simple act of waiting.”

 (6) Anna Karenina by Leo Tolstoy